 Walking on Smooth Surfaces

 Once you become very comfortable walking on carpet, you can try smoother surfaces.
 I feel that one is in good shape to go ahead once she can do a little running on the carpet without falling.
 I’m not talking about sprinting across a room.
-Simply being able to start a jog for a couple of steps, then stopping abruptly, is a good test of mastery on carpet.
+Simply being able to start a jog for a couple of steps, then stopping abruptly, is a good test of mastery on the carpet.

 For walking safely in high heels while crossdressing, I think the key to success on smooth surfaces is to develop the mindset of intentionally setting your heel firmly upon the surface.
 Most of my near falls on tile were due to the heel barely striking the surface before putting my weight on it.
 So a good technique for doing better is to walk in a horse trot, where your both the ball of your foot and your heel strike the surface at the same time.
 Believe me, it will look quite ridiculous, but this is what it takes to get better.

 You should do this horse trot until you can do it without thinking.
 Once you have mastered it over several sessions, start walking with your heel coming down just a little before the ball.
 When you do this, your heel is coming down somewhat hard and straight, like when doing the horse trot, but it is only the heel that is coming down first.
-This is how you learn being very deliberate with setting your heel down firmly, with you pushing your foot down and not just setting it down.
+This is how you learn about becoming very deliberate about setting your heel down firmly, with you pushing your foot down and not just setting it down.

 Using a Smaller Stride